m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 Similarly, for Oracle Database@Google Cloud, OCI NSGs always apply and control traffic to and from the database.

 Additionally, VPC firewalls also apply, however only Egress connections from Google Compute Engine, Kubernetes, Cloud Run, etc..
-Note that the VPC firewall rules will not apply at Ingress level to the database (OCI VNICs are strictly speaking not part of VPC).
+Note that the VPC firewall rules will not apply at Ingress level to the database (OCI VNICs are not directly part of Google VPC).

 ‍